Aids, equipment and adaptations

 The exceptions are when the young person is getting certain means-tested benefits in their own right or when they are in advanced education.

-Speak to your local council about making a formal application for a DFG.
+Speak to your local authority/trust about making a formal application for a DFG.
 The statutory time limit for assessing a formal application is six months.
-Most local authorities will ask for an assessment from an occupational therapist (OT) or social worker to decide if the work is ‘necessary and appropriate’ to meet your child’s needs.
+Most local authorities/trusts will ask for an assessment from an occupational therapist (OT) or social worker to decide if the work is ‘necessary and appropriate’ to meet your child’s needs.

 However, it is important to note that contacting social services or the OT with a request for a DFG assessment is not the same as making a formal application.
 If you have asked for an assessment without making a formal application, you might face lengthy delays.
 This is because unlike formal applications, there is no statutory time limit on how long you have to wait to see an OT.